Abdera, Thrace: Antiquity

 Location of Abdera and its two successive metropolises, Clazomenae and Teos.

 The chief coin type, with griffon.

 The Phoenicians apparently began the settlement of Abdera at some point before the mid-7th century and the town long maintained Phoenician standards in its coinage.

+Sapaeans (Ancient Greek, "Σαπαίοι") were a Thracian tribe close to the Greek city of Abdera.

 The Greek settlement was begun as a failed colony from Klazomenai, traditionally dated to 654 BC.
 (Evidence in 7th-century-BC Greek pottery tends to support the traditional date but the exact timing remains uncertain.)
 Herodotus reports that the leader of the colony had been Timesios but, within his generation, the Thracians had expelled the colonists.
 Timesios was subsequently honored as a local protective spirit by the later Abderans from Teos.
 Others recount various legends about this colony.
 Plutarch and Aelian relate that Timesios grew insufferable to his colonists because of his desire to do everything by himself; when one of their children let him know how they all really felt, he quit the settlement in disgust; modern scholars have tried to split the difference between the two accounts of early Abdera's failure by giving the latter as the reason for Timesios's having left Klazomenai.

 Strabo describes Abdera as "a Thracian city" at the time of Anacreon and the migration of people from Teos to that area.
 The successful colonisation occurred in 544 BC, when the majority of the people of Teos (including the poet Anacreon) migrated to Abdera to escape the Persian invasion of their homeland.
 The chief coin type, a griffon, is identical with that of Teos; the rich silver coinage is noted for the beauty and variety of its reverse types.